Queen Elizabeth current position

 Cunard cruises Alaska 2019-2020

 In 2019, MS Queen Elizabeth had scheduled Cunard's first ever Alaskan cruise season in over 20 years.
 The 27-day Pacific Ocean crossing itinerary (Asia-Alaska repositioning, May 5-31, 2019, Yokohama to Vancouver) included as call ports Aomori, Sapporo, Kodiak, Juneau, Anchorage, Skagway, Sitka, Ketchikan, Icy Strait Point.
 Cunard's 2019 Alaskan program included all four 10-night long roundtrips out of Vancouver to Tracy Arm Fjord and Hubbard Glacier.

 On Queen Elizabeth, Cunard offers culturally-rich shipboard programming for all 2019 cruises to Alaska.
-The program includes four 10-day roundtrips (themed ‘The Last Frontier") with departures from Vancouver BC (2019 departure dates - May 21 and 31, June 10 and 20), with call ports Icy Strait Point, Juneau, Ketchikan, Sitka, Victoria BC, and Skagway.
-Highlights include scenic cruising through Inside Passage, Hubbard Glacier, and Tracy Arm Fjord.
+The program includes four 10-day roundtrips (themed ‘The Last Frontier") with departures from Vancouver BC (2019 departure dates - May 21 and 31, June 10 and 20), with call ports Icy Strait Point, Juneau, Ketchikan, Sitka, Victoria BC, Skagway.
+Highlights include scenic cruising through Inside Passage, Hubbard Glacier, Tracy Arm Fjord.
 Cunard’s 2019 Alaskan program includes the following special onboard amenities:

 - Lectures by Dr. Rachel Cartwright - a naturalist with 20+ years of experience in Alaska

 - Live performances by Alaska Native Voices and members of Huna Tinglet tribe

 - Presentations by LaDonna Rose Gundersen - cookbook author and commercial fisherwoman

 - Dedicated in-cabin TV entertainment, including documentary series “The Ketchikan Story”

 - Complimentary hot cocoa and blankets provided on Sun Deck

 - Live Navigation Bridge commentaries

-With Queen Elizabeth, Cunard also spends a full 2020 season in Alaska (June through September).
-Due to high demand, the Alaskan 2020 program is doubled in comparison to 2019, featuring 10 roundtrips from Vancouver (ranging 9 to 12 days) plus one cruise to San Francisco (overnight on Independence Day).
+On Queen Elizabeth, Cunard also planned a full 2020 Alaskan season (June through September).
+Due to high demand, the Alaskan 2020 program was doubled (in comparison to 2019) with 10 roundtrips from Vancouver (ranging 9 to 12 days) plus one roundtrip to San Francisco (overnight on Independence Day).

 Each Alaskan voyage offers popular destinations along the coast of British Columbia (Canada) and Alaska (USA), and longer port times in Juneau, Ketchikan, Skagway, Sitka.
 In addition, these voyages offer scenic cruising in Inside Passage, Hubbard Glacier and along Sawyer Glacier (Endicott Arm and Tracy Arm).
 Cunard customers also can combine these itineraries into B2Bs (back-to-back cruises).
 Cunard's 2020 Alaskan cruises include: